GetDKAN/data-catalog-frontend/README.md

     ├── public            # The output of the build process ├── src               # This directory will contain all of the source code
     |   ├── assets        # Place to store images and content/config files
-    |   ├── components    # Configure your page structure wth the layout component
+    |   ├── components    # Configure your page structure with the layout component
     │   ├── pages         # Components in this directory become pages automatically with paths based on their file name │   ├── services      # Provides the connections to the backend api
     |   └── templates     # Ideas for how to assemble components to display the data